BIM & 3DSeptember 15, 20256 min read

 Project Delivery Metrics:

-• Design Time: 30% reduction in design iteration cycles
+• Design Time: Time spent on design iteration cycles

-• Coordination Efficiency: 50% fewer coordination meetings required
+• Coordination Efficiency: Volume and quality of coordination meetings

-• Error Reduction: 40% decrease in design-related field changes
+• Error Reduction: Design-related field changes and avoidable rework

-• Stakeholder Engagement: 200% increase in client participation
+• Stakeholder Engagement: Review participation and feedback completion

 Implementation Best Practices

-Successful web-native BIM implementation requires careful planning and phased rollout to maximize adoption and minimize disruption to ongoing projects.
+Successful web-native BIM implementation requires careful planning and phased rollout to maximise adoption and minimise disruption to ongoing projects.

 Phase 1: Foundation (Weeks 1-4)